Sanjay-Shr/DevOps_Challenge/README.md

 - Backed up all files before repairing the system.
 - Will rebuild Kubernetes environment once the system is stable.

+### Day 69 – Kubernetes Pods, Deployments, Services And Namespaces

+- Containers in Kubernetes run inside Pods, not independently.
+- Deployments provide auto healing and auto scaling for Pods.
+- Services expose Deployments to users outside the cluster.
+- Workflow: Container → Pod → Deployment → Service.
+- Namespaces isolate resources and prevent cross-interference.
+- Used kubectl commands to explore namespaces and system components.
+- Created an nginx namespace and deployed an NGINX Pod inside it.

 ---

 ## How to Use This Repo